CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 # Kubernetes on CenturyLink Cloud

-These scripts will create a kubernetes cluse on CenturyLink Cloud on top of Virtual Machines or Physical Servers.
+These scripts will create a kubernetes cluster on CenturyLink Cloud.

 We use ansible to perform the cluster creation and we provide a simple bash wrapper script _kube-up.sh_ to simplify cluster management.

+## Clusters of VMs or Physical Servers, your choice.

+- We support Kubernetes clusters on both Virtual Machines or Physical Servers.
+If you want to use physical servers for the worker nodes (minions), simple use the --minion_type=bareMetal flag.
+- For more information on pyhsical servers, visit: https://www.ctl.io/bare-metal/)
+- Physical serves are only available in the VA1 and GB3 data centers.
+- VMs are available in all 13 of our public cloud locations

 ## Requirements